Prerequisites and reasons for the problem

 This project should take into account the shortcomings of previous policies in this area.
 The idea does not involve building, buying, or setting aside separate areas.
 The savings lies in the fact that either unnecessary facilities or parts of existing hospitals can be used.
 This will not disperse the spectrum of those in need throughout an established system, but will enable it to be used as a separate, independent system (Fernez-Walch, 2018).
 It is necessary to explain why the percentage should be static.
 Individual responsibility has been established, requiring all Americans who can afford insurance coverage to purchase it or pay a penalty (Gibbon, Hurst and Nurse, 2019).
 This policy needs to continue, but it needs to be adapted to current realities, because only minor adjustments have been made since 2014.

 It should be noted that the concept of quality of medical care at the moment is extremely vague.
 Therefore, for the appropriate implementation of the project it is necessary to edit this aspect, highlighting some clear criteria.
 It is suggested to focus on the number of specialists per capita, as well as the statistics of patient confidence.
 It will help to control and timely prevent undesirable tendencies that appear in the work of the system (Hansen and Metzl, 2019).
-Project management is a synthetic discipline that combines both specialized and professional knowledge (Bodea, Torres-Lima and Cuevas, 2020).
-Special knowledge reflects the peculiarities of the field of activity to which the projects belong.
+Project management is a hybrid field that blends professional and specialized expertise (Bodea, Torres-Lima and Cuevas, 2020).
+The unique characteristics of the industry to which the projects belong are reflected in special knowledge.

 Leadership Responsibility

 In order to identify and establish the responsibility of the leader, it is necessary to identify the criteria of the project manager.
 An important condition is that in a large-scale project the leader should be understood as a group of specialists, not as a single person.
 The essence is to take into account and control all financial and scientific components of the project, thus avoiding complications of such projects (Hansen and Metzl, 2019).
-Another alternative can be called the administrative theory, which includes management by specialties.
-In other words, this theory uses imperative methods of influencing each of the elements of the project, combining them into a single mechanism (Piraquive et al., 2020).
-Project management methodology is completely different from the purely technical methodology that is often associated with most projects.
+The administrative theory, which incorporates management by specialization, is an additional option.
+Stated differently, this idea combines all of the project’s components into a unified process by using imperative methods to influence each one (Piraquive et al., 2020).
+The purely technical approach that is frequently connected to the majority of projects is quite distinct from project management technique.

 Reference list